terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 Given the size of our ribbon, the visiblity and enabled states were toggling based on the current context of the workbook and or worksheet.
 The following shows different parts of our addin demonstrating how we implemented this.

 1. Changing `Ribbon.xml` to have `getEnabled` and `getVisible` attributes indicating which method to call to determine the state of the control.
+1. Implementing the [`WorkbookState`](https://github.com/terryaney/Extensibility.Camelot.Excel.KAT/blob/main/src/Models/WorkbookState.cs) class to determine the state of the active workbook and worksheet.
 1. Implementing the `Ribbon_OnLoad`, `Ribbon_GetVisible` and `Ribbon_GetEnabled` methods to use a built in `WorkbookState` class to determine the proper values for the requested state.
-1. Implementing the `WorkbookState` class to determine the state of the workbook and worksheet.
-Can example repository code, but this is just any mechanism you choose to determine the state of the workbook and worksheet (i.e. presence of named ranges, presence of tabs, etc.).
-1. Refreshing the ribbon when `WorkbookState` was updated via the `InvalidateControl` method.
+1. Refreshing the ribbon when `WorkbookState` was updated via the `ribbon.Invalidate()` method.

 #### Modifying Ribbon.xml for Visibility and Enabled State